 That’s a question for a blog post in the future.
 For now, I want to stay focused on this fundamental question: To what end?
 Keeping it front and center is really hard.

-At Root Cause, this what we are now trying to focus on every day.
+At Root Cause, this is what our team is now trying to focus on every day.
 We’ve made a fundamental change by posing the to-what-end question at the beginning of any of our work.
 Asking it forces us to make big adjustments—and important adjustments—in what we do.
 At the highest level, it changes how we see our role.
 Instead of offering the next “solution” to the organizations with which we work, we think of ourselves as in the business of being a partner in improving lives along that pathway to lifelong success.
 This is not an overnight transformation, but it is one to which we are committed.
 And it’s a shift we’d like to see in government, philanthropy, schools, and nonprofits.

-The to-what-end question helps us define the roles we play in a complex mix of systems and programs.
+The to-what-end question helps us define the roles nonprofits, philanthropy, and government play in a complex mix of systems and programs.
 Again, I believe asking the question before we begin our work will focus us on our roles and, ultimately, will give us a better chance at achieving population-level change and reducing disparities.
 I will continue to examine this in future posts, and next week I’ll be bringing Bob Giannino, the CEO of uAspire, into the discussion. uAspire is a nonprofit organization that seeks to ensure all young people have the financial information and resources necessary to find an affordable path to and through college.
 I wrote about the organization in a previous post.

 Bob is also a member of the Root Cause board of directors.
 Together, Bob and I explore several of the issues I’ve raised in search of our Common Purpose.